our teachers

 Stephen Moore, ERYT-200

+The practice of yoga discovered me later in my life's journey, and I was open and happy to receive it.
+The physical practice took hold of me and I have stuck with it ever since.
+Over four years, yoga has been a transformative force, offering me new paths, and the knowledge and skills to successfully follow them.
 Early in my practice, I was unaware of the Sutras and their significance, that knowledge would come to me much later.
 I was, however, following Sutra 1.14.
 It simply states, "practice becomes firmly grounded when well attended to for a long time, without break and in all earnestness."
 The seed of yoga that was planted in me, has taken firm root.
 I continue to tend it and grow the resulting tree, which is my practice.
 The qualities of patience, devotion and faith are all needed to take yoga's many roads.
 I continue to cultivate these qualities as a student and as a teacher.
 I hope to offer and share our unique stories and journeys on the mat.
 You will also find me on the streets and trails preparing for my next half marathon or reading at the coffee shop.

 IN MY CLASS, EXPECT: A flow built on a foundation of strength, focusing on breath, alignment and lines of energy.
 Allowing each of us to reach a little farther and expand our individual boundaries.
 We will also find time to smile, as the world is serious enough.
 There is room for all levels.

-Kelly Paola, ERYT-200
+Kelly Paola, ERYT-200, RYT-500

 Encouragement from the yogis in my life initially led me to my mat, but the tools I developed there to cope with the inner working of my mind are what led me to stay.
 Today, these tools are the foundation of my practice.
 My yoga is a practice of focusing inward, breathing with intention, and tuning in to cultivate a sense of peace and gratitude towards my body.
 My practice has helped me find release and stillness of the mind that I had no idea I could find within the 4 corners of a yoga mat.
 In August 2018, I completed my 200 hour certification at One Point One Yoga, where I have the honor of being a part of a community as a student alongside those I may be fortunate enough to teach.
+My mission as an instructor is to help others build a yoga practice that is much deeper than the physical, encouraging students to focus inwards to find release and calm strength amidst movement.

-Mary Shull, RYT-200
+Mary Shull, RYT-500, RCYT

 A naturally curious person, Mary began to explore yogic philosophy as a suburban Philadelphia teen.
 Transferring colleges from Temple to the University of Pittsburgh brought her to the city, where she built a life, home and family.
 Asana practice came later, via early aught Gaiam DVDs and ashtanga classes at the local gym.
 After her two young children entered school, Mary worked for over a decade as a community organizer and volunteered at several Pittsburgh Public Schools.
 It wasn’t until her forties, as her kids were graduating from high school, that Mary committed to a deeper study and practice of yoga’s eight limbs.
 Mary completed One Point One’s year-long 200-hour yoga training in 2022.
 She is continuing her 300-hour study with One Point One, particularly interested in children and community care.